openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ### Change Management Strategies

 #### Maintenance Schedule Strategy
-The strategy is configured by specifying an RRULE identifying permissive datetimes during which material changes can be initiated.
+The strategy is configured by specifying a recurrence rule, identifying permissive dates during which material changes can be initiated.
 The cluster lifecycle administrator can also exclude specific date ranges, during which the policy will request material changes to be paused.